 Number two, in terms of reopening the country, you're right.

-Testing is a key fa factor here, rapid testing, figuring out who has it, who doesn't, figuring out which regions are involved, which aren't, and not necessarily shuttering all regions when there may not even be COVID 19 there.
+Rapid testing, figuring out who has it, who doesn't, figuring out which regions are involved, which aren't, and not necessarily shuttering all regions when there may not even be COVID-19 there.

-Third point, you know, Nicole's book, Make America Healthy Again is really relevant here because I think we're learning from this whole thing who's most at risk for serious complications here.
+Third point, you know, Nicole's book, Make America Healthy Again, is really relevant here because I think we're learning from this whole thing who's most at risk for serious complications here.

 It's people that aren't taking care of themselves, right?